-Traditional file systems employ block-based allocation schemes that provide adequate random access and latency for small files, but which limit throughput for larger files.
-As a result, they are less than optimal for commercial environments.
+Traditional file systems employ block based allocation schemes.
+This provides adequate random access and latency for small files, but limits throughput for larger files As a result, they are less than optimal for commercial environments.

 VxFS addresses this file system performance issue through an alternative allocation method and increased user control over allocation, I/O, and caching policies.
-An overview of the VxFS allocation policy is provided in the section "Extent-Based Allocation" on page 6.
+An overview of the VxFS allocation policy is provided in the section "Extent Based Allocation" on page 20.